Skip to main content

 currentPage: 1,

-pageSize: 50, // Set based on UI display needs
+pageSize: 50, // Set based on UI display requirements

 });

-Have questions?
-Check the Troubleshooting Documentation or contact technical support.
+Questions?
+Check the Troubleshooting documentation or contact technical support.